MB&F: Notable models

-In 2019 Maximilian Büsser and Friends presented the brand's first ladies watch, the LM FlyingT It features a central three dimensional tourbillon movement, much of which is visible above the dial.
+In 2019 MB&F presented the brand's first ladies' watch, the LM FlyingT It features a central three-dimensional tourbillon movement, much of which is visible above the dial.
 The time is displayed on an inclined subdial at 7 o'clock.
 Hours and minutes are displayed on a 50° vertically tilted dial with two serpentine hands.
 Its movement is a three-dimensional vertical architecture, with automatic winding, conceived and developed in-house by Maximilian Büsser and Friends, central 60-second flying tourbillon, and 100-hour power reserve.
 In 2019, LM FlyingT won Best Ladies Complication at the Grand Prix d'Horlogerie de Genève (GPHG).

+In 2020, MB&F launched HM10 Bulldog, which features an unusual power reserve indication displayed by the opening and closing of the ”bulldog’s” jaws at the bottom of the watch.
+Under a large domed crystal, a high central balance wheel oscillates between the hour and minute indicator domes.

+In 2022, MB&F presented LM Sequential EVO, a revolutionary dual chronograph.
+The movement features two column-wheel chronographs and a “Twinverter” binary pusher that enables multiple timing modes, including independent timing, split-second timing, sequential lap timer, and cumulative “chess match” timing.
+LM Sequential EVO won the top horological prize of 2022, the GPHG “Aiguille d’Or”.

 M.A.D.
 Gallery

-Büsser created the first Maximilian Büsser and Friends M.A.D.
+Büsser created the first MB&F M.A.D.
 Gallery in 2011 in Geneva, Switzerland.
 "M.A.D." stands for Mechanical Art Devices.
 Büsser considers his timepieces to be kinetic art and created his own art gallery to display his sculptured Horological Machines in the context of mechanical art by other artists.

 In addition to Geneva, there are now M.A.D.
-Galleries in Dubai, Taipei and Hong Kong.
+Galleries in Dubai and Taipei, and smaller ”MB&F Labs” in Singapore and Paris.